As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Discussion and Conclusion

-We develop NIFF CNNs, a tool with which we can learn convolution filters that translate to infinitely large kernels in the spatial domain.
-NIFF can replace common spatial convolutions with an element-wise multiplication in the frequency domain.
-We analyse the resulting kernels in the frequency domain as well as in the spatial domain and observe that the learned kernels in the spatial domain are still well-localized and quite small ($9 \times 9$) given the fact that they could be much larger ($224 \times 224$).
-This effect is even stronger for low-resolution datasets leading to worse performance for these cases.
-On large-scale datasets, NIFF can perform on par with or better than spatial convolutions.
+Concluding, we propose NIFF CNNs, a tool with which we can learn convolution filters in the frequency domain that translate into infinitely large kernels in the spatial domain.
+NIFF can efficiently replace common spatial convolutions with element-wise multiplication in the frequency domain.
+We analyze the resulting kernels in the spatial domain and observe that they are well localized and mostly quite small ($9 \times 9$).
+On high-resolution datasets, NIFF can perform on-par with or better than spatial convolutions and can leverage the benefit of encoding large spatial context.